 My research focuses on how people and communities cope with having too little (or too much) water, and the domestication of urban responses to climate change.
 My research and teaching fold together a diverse range of topics and approaches springing from an interdisciplinary background in architecture, environmental studies and human geography.
 My work so far has included: infrastructural urban theory; climate change governance; development geography; science and technology studies; and environmental everyday practices.

-The teaching I am involved in is tailored to my research interests in the environment, development and urbanisms.
+The teaching I am involved in is tailored to my research interests in the environment, development, housing, and the urban.
 I contribute to teaching on a range of courses - primarily Urban Planning modules focused on global urbanisms.
 I have previously taught on human geography subjects and am an Associate Fellow of the UK Higher Education Authority.

 My primary role is to teach and research global urbanisms.
 I am the Director of three masters degree programmes: MSc in International Spatial Planning (ISP); MA in Architecture, Planning and Landscape (MAAPL); and MA in Planning and Environment Research (MAPER).
 I am also involved in several school committees and I am a member of the Global Urban Research Unit (GURU) and Newcastle University's Water Network.
 I am Deputy Chair of NUWomen: Newcastle University's network for all women who work at the university.
 I am interested in promoting diversity and equality.